Paul Knochel: Biography

 Paul Knochel was born in Strasbourg.
-He studied chemistry at the IUT (Institut Universitaire de Technologie) in Strasbourg, then at the ENSCS (École Nationale Supérieure de Chimie de Strasbourg).
-From 1979 to 1982, he completed his thesis entitled "Nitroallyl-halogenide und -ester als effiziente Verknüpfungsreagenzien" at ETH (Eidgenössische Technische Hochschule) Zurich (Switzerland) in Prof. Dieter Seebach's group.
-He then spent 4 years at the CNRS (Centre National de la Recherche Scientifique) at the Pierre et Marie Curie University in Paris in the group of Prof. Jean-François Normant.
+He studied chemistry at the university technical institute (IUT) in Strasbourg, then at the ENSCS (École Nationale Supérieure de Chimie de Strasbourg).
+From 1979 to 1982, he completed his thesis entitled "Nitroallyl-halogenide und -ester als effiziente Verknüpfungsreagenzien" at ETH Zurich (Switzerland) in the group of Dieter Seebach.
+He then spent four years at the French National Centre for Scientific Research (CNRS) at the Pierre et Marie Curie University in Paris in the group of Jean-François Normant.
 During this period, he studied carbozincation reactions using allylic reagents and prepared bimetallic compounds bearing two different metals (Lithium, Magnesium or Zinc) on the same carbon atom.
-He then joined Prof. Martin F. Semmelhack's laboratory for a post-doctoral fellowship during which he worked on the use of indoles-chromium complexes in organic synthesis.
+He then joined Martin F. Semmelhack's laboratory for a post-doctoral fellowship during which he worked on the use of indoles-chromium complexes in organic synthesis.
 In 1987, he accepted a position as Assistant Professor in the Department of Chemistry at the University of Michigan at Ann Arbor (MI, USA) where he developed the first methods for the preparation of polyfunctional organometallic zinc species.
-In 1991, he was promoted to Professor at the same University before moving to Marburg (Germany) in 1992, where he was offered a position as Professor of Organic Chemistry in the Department of Chemistry at the Philips-Universität University.
+In 1991, he was promoted to Professor at the same university before moving to Marburg University (Germany) in 1992, where he was offered a position as Professor of Organic Chemistry in the Department of Chemistry at Marburg University.
 He continued his work on the chemistry of polyfunctional organozinciques and their use in asymmetric synthesis.
-In 1999, he was offered a position as Professor of Organic Chemistry at the University of Munich (Ludwig-Maximilians-Universität – LMU) which he still holds in 2019.
+In 1999, he was offered a position as Professor of Organic Chemistry at LMU Munich which he still holds in 2019.
 He has developed new methods for the preparation of polyfunctional organometallic species as well as numerous synthetic methods using organometallic reagents or catalysts.